I. Purpose and Notice of Non-Discrimination

 - Lynn LeMoine, Deputy Title IX Coordinator; Dean of Students

-- Andrea Bien, Deputy Title IX Coordinator; Director, Human Resources
+- Michael Freer, Deputy Title IX Coordinator; Director, Human Resources

-- Kate Kruse, Vice Dean for Academic and Faculty Affairs
+- Jim Hilbert, Vice Dean, Academic and Faculty Affairs

 Any Employee who receives a report or witnesses conduct involving Sexual Misconduct, Sexual Harassment, or Sex Discrimination regarding a Student is required to immediately report it to the Title IX Coordinator.